 The Housing and Civil Enforcement Section works to protect some of the most fundamental rights of individuals, including the right to access housing free from discrimination, the right to access credit on an equal basis, the right to patronize places of business that provide public accommodations and the right to practice one’s faith free from discrimination.

 The Housing and Civil Enforcement Section enforces:

-The Justice Department announced that Oregon developer David Montagne and others affiliated with him have agreed to pay $80,000 and remove accessibility barriers at Gateway Village.
+The Justice Department announced that developer Biafora's Inc. and several affiliated companies have agreed to pay $205,000 and make substantial retrofits to remove accessibility barriers at multifamily apartment complexes.

 Agreement Resolves Allegations that Defendants Discriminated Against Section 8 Voucher Holders on the Basis of Race